dejanu/killercoda_deal/kubernetes_course/k8s_networkpolicies/step2.md

 ### Create network policy

-Create a networkpolicy(e.g. `test-network.yaml`) that uses pod selectors to ALLOW INCOMING connections TO a `web-server` application tier FROM a cache tier.
+Create a networkpolicy(e.g. `test-network-policy`) that uses pod selectors to ALLOW INCOMING connections TO a `web-server` application tier FROM a cache tier.

 ```yaml
 apiVersion: networking.k8s.io/v1